 Florida law requires the court clerk to promptly file a certificate of sale after the foreclosure sale takes place, so the clerk usually files it within a day or so of the sale.
 (Fla.
 Stat.
 Ann. § 45.031).
-If no one objects to the sale, the clerk issues the certificate of title ten days after the certificate of sale.
+If no one objects to the sale, the clerk issues the certificate of title ten days after the filing of the certificate of sale.
 (Fla.
 Stat. § 45.031).

 The court has some flexibility when it comes to the deficiency amount, but it can't exceed the difference between the judgment amount and the fair market value in the case of an owner-occupied residential property.
 (Fla.
 Stat. § 702.06).